sahilatahar/HTML-CSS-JavaScript/README.md

 # HTML-CSS-JavaScript

-This is my project created using HTML , CSS , JavaScript
+These are simple project created using HTML, CSS, vanilla JavaScript

 # :camera: Screenshot